Community Living

 - High quality services and facilities that support you and your fellow students

 All of our staff on the Community Living team are here for you.
 Residential Life and University Housing combine to support community members to foster friendships, develop life skills, and create safe and comfortable living environments.
-Dining Programs provides freshly prepared foods in a welcoming environment that promotes exploring new cuisines.
+Hopkins Dining provides freshly prepared foods in a welcoming environment that promotes exploring new cuisines.
 Off-Campus Housing offers information and services for students looking to live near campus their junior and senior years.
 Scheduling and Event Services provides one-stop services for events and programs happening on-campus.

 We are looking forward to you being part of our Homewood community.